John Wycliffe: Career in education

 In 1368, he gave up his living at Fillingham and took over the rectory of Ludgershall, Buckinghamshire, not far from Oxford, which enabled him to retain his connection with the university.
-Tradition has it that he commenced his translation of the Bible into English whilst sitting in a room above what is now the porch in Ludgershall Church.
-In 1369 Wycliffe obtained a bachelor's degree in theology, and his doctorate in 1372.
+Tradition has it that he began his translation of the Bible into English while sitting in a room above what is now the porch in Ludgershall Church.
+In 1369, Wycliffe obtained a bachelor's degree in theology, and his doctorate in 1372.
 In 1374, he received the crown living of St Mary's Church, Lutterworth in Leicestershire, which he retained until his death.